yogeshhegde/processor-sdk-doc/source/debian/Demo_User_Guides/Chromium_Browser.rst

 Performance of WebGL Aquarium
 =============================

-Standard WebGL benchmarks available at these URLS: https://webglsamples.org/aquarium/aquarium.html
+Standard WebGL benchmarks are available at https://webglsamples.org/aquarium/aquarium.html

 Run as the root user